dmbarbour/glas/docs/GlasApps.md

 * *Real-time.* A repeating transaction can wait on a clock by becoming unproductive when the time is not right.
 This combines nicely with *reactivity* for scheduling future actions.
 Intriguingly, the system can precompute a pending transaction slightly ahead of time and hold it ready to commit at the earliest moment.
 This can form a simple and robust basis for real-time systems.

-* *Auto-tune.* Even without transactions, a system control loop can read calibration parameters and heuristically adjust them based on feedback.
-However, transactions make this pattern much safer, allowing aggressive experimentation without committing to anything.
+* *Adaptation.* Even without transactions, a system control loop can read calibration parameters and heuristically adjust them based on feedback.
+However, transactions make this pattern much safer, allowing experimentation without committing.
 This creates new opportunities for adaptive software.

 * *Loop Fusion.* The system is always free to merge smaller transactions into a larger transaction.
 Potential motivations include debugging of multi-step interactions, validation of live coding or auto-tuning across multiple steps, and loop fusion optimizations.